Treating NAVICULAR Syndrome without Horseshoes

 For most trimmers, just trimming the bars more frequently, but less drastically than in the photo above, is preferable.

 Pete Ramey students seem to be advocating hardly ever trimming the bars, which is what Ramey's article on bars implies for the most part.
-They claim that bars practically covering the sole offer "comfort and support."
+They believe that bars practically covering the sole offer "comfort and support."
 I disagree, based on personal observation.
 We had a recent post on the naturalhorsetrim list about this issue:

 Here in Florida, I see horse after horse whose bars have not been trimmed at all, some for years.
 Many of them are dead lame trying to